UniversalAptronym/Hearth-Box/Instructions/Cloudflared_Setup_(Web_Connection).md

 This will take you to your Raspberry Pi homepage, the same webpage you accessed in Step 1 by entering your **Raspberry Pi's local IP address**, but it will do so from anywhere in the world.

 In the "subdomain" section, enter **nextcloud**.
 In the "domain" section, select your chosen URL from the drop-down list.
 Under "type" select `HTTP`.
-Under "URL", enter your **Raspberry Pi's local IP address** followed by `:7580`.
+Under "URL", enter your **Raspberry Pi's local IP address** followed by `:80`.
 It should have the form: `XXX.XXX.XXX.XXX:80`.
 Click `Save`.
 Then select your tunnel name to enter the next public hostname.

 <img src="../Media_Repository/Cloudflare_Public_Hostname_homepage.png" alt="Cloudflare Public Hostname Homepage" title="Cloudflare Public Hostname Homepage" width="40%"/> <img src="../Media_Repository/Cloudflare_Tunnel_Select.png" alt="Cloudflare Tunnel Select" title="Cloudflare Tunnel Select" width="50%"/>

+Note: ":80" represents the standard internet "port" which webpages use for unencrypted "http" communications.
+This does not mean you are connecting to your Raspberry Pi in an insecure way though - this unencrypted communication is only occuring locally between your Cloudflared program and the rest of your Raspberry Pi.
+All private information is still encrypted properly through Cloudflared.
+[Here is an explanation about internet ports, if you are curious.](https://www.cloudflare.com/learning/network-layer/what-is-a-computer-port/)

 ### __Nextcloud__